Harnessing smart bots as we #returntotheoffice

 Q1.
-What are some of the structural changes that have emerged with the onset of the global public health crisis, and what impact would these have on macro themes?
+What are some of the structural changes that have emerged with the onset of the COVID-19 pandemic, and what impact would these have on macro themes?

 The pandemic has positively impacted a few secular trends that have been gaining pace in recent years.
 At the same time, it has also dampened the outlook for some industries reliant on the movement and engagement of people, such as airlines, cruise liners and restaurants.

 As employees around the globe have transitioned to working from home, there has been significant acceleration in digital transformation.
 Many companies have focused on digital projects to manage their infrastructure remotely, connect employees, better serve customers and cut costs.

 As companies have realised efficiencies, and remote working arrangements have become a preferred option for many employees, we believe this trend is unlikely to taper as the global economy opens up.
 We think this provides strong opportunities across technology companies providing cloud computing services and software capability through advanced applications2.